Application and entire agreement

-38. Neither party is liable for any failure of delay in performing their obligations where such failure or delay results from any cause that is beyond the their reasonable control.
-Such causes include, but are not limited to, power or internet service provider failure, industrial action, civil unrest, fire, flood, storms, earthquakes, acts of terrorism, acts of war, government action or any other event that is beyond the control of the party in question.
+38. Neither party is liable for any failure or delay in performing their obligations where such failure or delay results from any cause that is beyond their reasonable control.
+Such causes include, but are not limited to, power or internet service provider failure, industrial action, civil unrest, fire, flood, storms, earthquakes, acts of terrorism, acts of war, government action, or any other event that is beyond the control of the party in question.
 If any delay continues for a period of 90 days either party may terminate or cancel the Contract.

-39. All notices under the Contract must be in writing and signed by or on behalf of the party giving notice and addressed to the addressee at its last known operating address (or it there are more than one, to each of them).
+39. All notices under the Contract must be in writing and signed by or on behalf of the party giving notice and addressed to the addressee at its last known operating address (or if there are more than one, to each of them).

 40. Notices shall be treated to have been duly given: